symphonyoss/App-Integrations-Jira/README.md

 |Task                     |     Blue    |

 # JIRA 2-way integration
 Besides the capacity of receiving notifications through Webhooks, the JIRA integration can also perform actions on your JIRA instance.
 Currently, there are two availables actions: assign a ticket to another user and comment on a ticket.
-Before we go into these actions, let us take a look on how to configure this funcionality, running the following steps:
+Before we go into these actions, let us take a look on how to configure this funcionality.

+## The OAuth 1.0 authorization
+In order to call JIRA's APIs, you must be logged in your JIRA account and allow Symphony to call these APIs on behalf of you.
+This is only possible because of [OAuth](https://en.wikipedia.org/wiki/OAuth) mechanism, which uses [RSA Keys](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) to establish a secure channel.
+So, we have to generate these keys, performing the following steps:

+1.